fabiocuri/debruits/README.md

 # De Bruits

-**Project Description:** De Bruits is an innovative project by Fabio Curi that merges the realms of Generative Adversarial Networks (GANs) and creative art.
+De Bruits is an innovative project that merges the realms of Generative Adversarial Networks (GANs) and creative art.

-**Author:** Fabio Curi Paixao
+**Author:** Fabio Curi
 **Contact:** fcuri91@gmail.com

 ## Setup